📖 Introduction

 Analyzing source code

 First, we need to retrieve the application’s source code.
-The webpage contains a hidden comment suggesting to look at /?source
+The webpage contains a hidden comment suggesting to look at /?source.

 <html>